SSandorov/ytec-2022/README.md

 ## How to use:

-Inside of your virtual environment go to the root of the project and
+Inside of your virtual environment go to the directory of the project and
 ```
 pip install -r requirements.txt
 ```